Planning a ski holiday to the French Alps but wondering about the best ski food to eat?

 If you’re a cheese lover, try raclette

 Raclette is a cheesy alpine dish that’s similar to fondue.
 You take the raclette, a type of Swiss cheese, and melt it on a grill.
 Once it’s bubbly and hot, you can spread it onto things like boiled potatoes and vegetables.
-Pickles, meat, and bread are also commonly served alongside raclette to turn it into a full meal.
+Pickles, meat, and bread are also commonly served alongside raclette to make it a full meal.

 Picture of raclette from Elle

 Raclette is a simple dish, but it’s absolutely delicious.
-It’s a classic ski food that you must try before leaving the Alps.
+It’s a classic ski food you must try before leaving the Alps.

 Where to get it: